Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Conclusion and outlook

 \section{Conclusion and outlook}

 We have studied the impact of ICL injector designs on threshold current density by calculating the threshold carrier densities and Auger recombination rates.
 The model combines electrostatic effects, interband coupling, and in-plane momentum- and polarization-dependent gain calculation with a microscopic calculation of the Auger rates.
-Our conclusion is threefold.
-First, heavily doping the electron injector~\cite{Vurgaftman2011,WeihPhD} was shown to reduce the threshold current density essentially because the decrease of the hole concentration suppresses the dominant parasitic absorption and $ehh$-Auger process.
-Second, the Auger mechanism alone does not explain the increase of threshold currents at high doping densities.
-Other recombination mechanisms may need to be considered.
+Our findings are threefold.
+First, heavily doping the electron injector~\cite{Vurgaftman2011,WeihPhD} reduces the threshold current density essentially because the decrease of the hole concentration suppresses the dominant parasitic absorption and $ehh$-Auger process.
+Second, in the absence of scattering-mediated carrier escape and light absorption, threshold currents do not increase at high doping densities.
+Such second-order contributions may explain the increase in the measurements.
 Third, an alternative carrier rebalancing approach---raising the hole levels in the injector by $\mathrm{Ga}_{1-x}\mathrm{In}_x\mathrm{Sb}$ QWs---does not outperform the doping strategy.
-The indium series is less efficient in transferring holes from the W-QW to the hole injector, thereby suffering from a larger intra-valence absorption at this emission wavelength.
+The indium series is less efficient in transferring holes from the W-QW to the hole injector, thereby suffering from a larger valence intersubband absorption at this emission wavelength.
 This necessitates a larger population inversion, resulting in faster Auger recombination.
-Thus, our 8-band \kp NEGF modeling of ICLs provides physical insights to the impact of carrier injector designs on lasing thresholds.
+Thus, our modeling of ICLs based on the 8-band \kp model and quasi-equilibrium Green's functions provides physical insights to the impact of carrier injector designs on lasing thresholds.

 Throughout this study, we kept the layer thicknesses and number of wells of the injectors constant to focus on the effect of the doping profile and well depth.
 When these parameters are optimized accordingly for each target emission wavelength, Auger rates may be reduced further.

 Our model offers a basis for future non-equilibrium quantum transport simulations beyond the quasi-equilibrium approximation used here.
-This may reveal insights into remaining questions such as (i) the limit of the quasi-equilibrium approximation, and (ii) mechanism and design-dependence of the escape of injected carriers from the recombination QW.
+This may reveal insights into remaining questions such as (i) the limit of the quasi-equilibrium approximation, and (ii) design-dependence of the scattering-mediated carrier escape and light absorption.